cloudmesh-community/book/chapters/msg/graphql.md

-Note that the `!` indicates a field value, that cannot be null and must have a defined value. `[Person!]!` means that an array is returned, but that the array cannot be null and also none of the items in the array can be null.
+Note that the `!` indicates a field value, that cannot be null and must have a defined value. `[Person!]!` means that an array is returned, but that array cannot be null and also none of the items in the array can be null.